 - Permit and inspection, where applicable

-If you decide to have Tesla install your home charging system, we will provide a Wall Connector as part of the installation services.
+If you decide to have Tesla install your home charging system, we will bring the Wall Connector on the day of installation.
 You will need to order your own Wall Connector if you decide to hire an independent electrician.

 Installation can be scheduled after the quote is approved.